Wani Swaka Lo Buluk: Professional career

-After playing for the Albury Wodonga Bandits in the NBL1 South, Swaka Lo Buluk joined the Sydney Kings for the 2021–22 NBL season, initially as an injury replacement player for Dejan Vasiljevic, before becoming an integral part of the squad.
+After playing for the Albury Wodonga Bandits of the NBL1 South during the 2021 NBL1 season, Swaka Lo Buluk joined the Sydney Kings for the 2021–22 NBL season, initially as an injury replacement player for Dejan Vasiljevic, before becoming an integral part of the squad.
 On 13 January 2022, he scored a career-high 17 points in a 97–89 loss to the Illawarra Hawks.
 He helped the Kings win the 2022 NBL championship.

-For the 2022 NBL1 North season, Swaka Lo Buluk joined the USC Rip City.
+Swaka Lo Buluk joined the USC Rip City of the NBL1 North for the 2022 season.
 In 11 games, he averaged 12.55 points, 3.55 rebounds, 1.82 assists and 1.55 steals per game.

 On 20 May 2022, Swaka Lo Buluk signed a two-year deal with the Illawarra Hawks.
-Following the 2022–23 NBL season, he joined the Sydney Comets of the NBL1 East.
-Following the 2023–24 NBL season, he joined the Darwin Salties of the NBL1 North.
+Following the 2022–23 NBL season, he joined the Sydney Comets of the NBL1 East for the 2023 season.
+Following the 2023–24 NBL season, he joined the Darwin Salties for the 2024 NBL1 North season.

 On 24 July 2024, Swaka Lo Buluk re-signed with the Hawks on a three-year deal.
 He was a standout defender to start the 2024–25 season while proving to be an offensive threat, averaging a career-high 8.3 points per game over the first six games.
 He helped the Hawks reach the NBL grand final series, where he won his fourth NBL championship after Illawarra defeated Melbourne United 3–2.

 He joined the Hawke's Bay Hawks of the New Zealand National Basketball League (NZNBL) for the 2025 season.

+In the 2025–26 NBL season, Swaka Lo Buluk started in all 33 games for the Illawarra Hawks and reached the 200-game mark.
+He was praised by head coach Justin Tatum as a standout perimeter defender, with Tatum noting his displeasure in Swaka Lo Buluk not being included as a Defensive Player of the Year finalist.

+On 28 April 2026, Swaka Lo Buluk re-signed with Illawarra on a new two-year deal.
+In May 2026, he joined the Norths Bears for the rest of the 2026 NBL1 East season.
+He helped the Bears win the NBL1 East championship with a 76–64 grand final victory over the Sutherland Sharks.
+Swaka Lo Buluk scored a team-high 18 points.

 National team career

 In 2018, Swaka Lo Buluk represented Australia at the Under-17 FIBA World Cup in Argentina and won gold at the Under-16 FIBA Asia Championship in China.
 He was named in the all-tournament team for the U16 Asian Championship.
 In 2019, he played for Australia at the Under-19 FIBA World Cup in Greece.

 In June 2022, Swaka Lo Buluk was named in the Boomers' World Cup Qualifiers team.

+In June 2026, Swaka Lo Buluk was named in the Boomers squad for the next window of the FIBA Basketball World Cup 2027 Asian Qualifiers in Perth in July.